BerufsschulCampus-Schwalmstadt/schulportal-licence-manager/readme.md

 ### What problem does this project solve?

-For registered radio or spectrum licensees the SMS only enables you open access to print licences, and has stuck to this rather analog way of doing things up untill now (2022).
-This means your personal record of these licences applications is limited - no posibility for sorting, search and reformating to a custom layout.
+For registered radio or spectrum licensees the SMS only enables you access to print licences, and has stuck to this rather analog way of doing things for the better part of ~7 years.
+This means your personal records of these licence applications is limited - no posibility for sorting, search and reformating to a custom layout.

-Also simply copying the license from the SMS isn't really an option because the engineers/user of the SMS typically have over 20 pages of tables, so everytime going in the SMS and copying everything over is not a reasonable use of their time and expertise.
+Also simply copying the licences from the SMS isn't really an option because the engineers/users of the SMS typically have over 20 pages of tables, so everytime going in the SMS and copying everything over is not a reasonable use of their time and expertise.

 ### How does this project solve the problem?